NandithaPadala/Caeser-Cipher-Algo/README.md

 - **Non-letters**: Characters like spaces, numbers, and punctuation are not changed.
 - **Shift Values**: Any shift value (positive or negative) is normalized to the range `[0, 25]`.
 - **Empty Input**: Throws an exception if the input string is empty.

-## Limitations

-- This implementation works only with the English alphabet (uppercase and lowercase letters).

 **Enjoy encrypting and decrypting messages with the Caesar Cipher!**